deanwampler/ai-toolkits-experiments/llama-stack/README.md

 > [!NOTE]
 > There is a long file of [_lab notes_](detailed-notes.md) that I kept while trying various things documented for Llama Stack.
 Not everything said at the beginning applied by the time I got to the end!
 This file summarizes the latest details that work as of the date above.

-In what follows, we use [Ollama](https://ollama.com) to serve models.
+In what follows, I use [Ollama](https://ollama.com) to serve models.
 Follow these instructions to use Ollama with Llama Stack:

 https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/ollama.html